yakuhzi/CodeGen/README.md

 ## License
 The validation and test parallel datasets from GeeksForGeeks, and the evaluation scripts under [data/transcoder_evaluation_gfg](data/transcoder_evaluation_gfg) are released under the Creative Commons Attribution-ShareAlike 2.0 license.
 See https://creativecommons.org/licenses/by-sa/2.0/ for more information.

-The rest of the `code-gen` repository is under the MIT license.
+The rest of the repository is under the MIT license.
 See [LICENSE](LICENSE) for more details.